sauvc/rulebook/rulebook.md

 - Teams have to make a 10 minutes presentation about their AUVs and their design and engineering process on the "seminar day" of the competition.
 - The date and venue of the presentation will be confirmed 1 week before the competition.
 - The presentation will be judged and a maximum of **40** points can be earned towards the competition.
+- There will be a 5 minutes Q&A session after the presentation.

 ### Presentation Rubrics